ArmanZand/NTT-For-Lattice-Based-Cryptography/README.md

 # NTT For Lattice-Based Cryptography
- Implementation of Forward and Inverse NTT described by https://eprint.iacr.org/2016/504.
+ Python implementation of Forward and Inverse NTT described by https://eprint.iacr.org/2016/504.
  This is for educational purposes only and has not been evaluated for production application.